 The Story of This Delicious Chocolate Almond Toffee

-I was never a toffee or candy person.
+I was never a candy person.
 However, I love chocolate and I used to be a serious chocoholic according to my mom.

 When I had the first bite, I really couldn’t believe how delicious the toffees tasted.
 Did toffees always taste this good?
 Well, this toffee sure did.
 Since then I’ve been addicted to this particular toffee.
 It’s completely over the top and I’m sure if you try, you’ll have a hard time staying away from getting another piece.

 According to Rachael, this recipe was originally developed by her great aunt who was an amazing cook as well as a food writer for the Salt Lake Tribune or the Dessert News.
 The recipe was passed down to Rachael’s mom and to her.

 With her permission, I’m so happy to share her recipe on my site with you today.
 Thank you, Rachael!

 1. Use a Heavy-Bottomed Saucepan